Love Me, Love Me Not (game show)

 Love Me, Love Me Not is a Canadian game show based on the Italian game show, M'ama non m'ama, which in English means "love me, love me not".
 Both shows were created by Steve Carlin, the producer of The $64,000 Question in the 1950s.
 In 1988 there was a British version of the show, with the same name.

-The program originally aired in Canada in 1986 and debuted on the USA Network in the United States (USA) on September 29, 1986.
+The program originally aired in Canada in 1986 and debuted on the USA Network in the United States on September 29, 1986.
 Ross Shafer was the host and Jane MacDougall was the co-host/announcer; MacDougall was later replaced by Marilyn Smith.

 The series was the first game show to be produced by Blair Murdoch and was taped at CKVU-TV in Vancouver, British Columbia, Canada.
-Kathy Morse worked on the show as an assistant to the producers and later became the Mayor of Maple Ridge, British Columbia.
+Kathy Morse worked on the show as an assistant to the producers and later became the mayor of Maple Ridge, British Columbia.

 A 1984 pilot was hosted by Alex Trebek.